-There are 5 memory locations in which to store Custom modes.
-Each of the 5 Picture Modes can be used as unique Custom modes.
+If the display model supports 5 memory locations, then each of the 5 Picture Modes can be used as unique Custom modes.

-It is also possible, for example, to have more than one Picture Mode using the same Custom mode but with different brightness settings.
+It is also possible to have more than one Picture Mode using the same Custom mode, for example, with different brightness settings.